Why Does IECA Actively Manage its Right-Of-Way?

 In non-maintained areas, brush/large wood debris will be spread by brush hogging and/or shredding on cooperative maintained rights-of-way or may be piled along sides.

 Danger/hazard trees located outside the rights-of-way that are a threat to the electric system (such as dying, diseased, leaning, or storm damaged trees) shall be stubbed, cut or appropriately topped to avoid outages, and clean-up will not be provided.
-Any furthur restoration/maintenance of the site will be the property owner's responsibility.
+Any further restoration/maintenance of the site will be the property owner's responsibility.

 Emergency situations do not always allow us to contact a member/landowner in advance.
 If it is necessary to trim or cut damaged trees, they will be left in the safest manner possible.
 Debris clean-up after storms, accidents or emergency restoration work is the property owner's responsibility.